 We show that Bi-STET achieves or outperforms state-of-the-art STR methods, with a considerably more efficient approach than other bidirectional STR methods (i.e., requiring 50 % less training iterations and significant less model parameters).
+By having fewer model parameters, the model can be executed on devices with less computational resources (for user applications).
+Besides that, less computational resources are required to obtain SOTA text recognition results.
 We also show that Bi-STET learns to exploit the same attention heads for both decoding directions, which means that there are no specialized attention heads in the model for each decoding direction.
 This is interesting from a multi-task learning point of view because different heads tend not to be focused on one decoding direction.
 Finally, we show that, due to the bidirectional decoding, Bi-STET is capable of handling slightly curved and orientated text and performs as well for longer text sequence as other bidirectional STR methods.

-A future research direction would be to combine Bi-STET with a Spatial Transformer Network [29, 31, 39] or a Rectification Network [42].
-Although we show that Bi-STET is able to handle oriented and perspective text in images, it does not imply that Bi-STET could not benefit from an extra image processing component to be able to better handle oriented or perspective text.
-From a multi-task learning point of view, it would be interesting to explore task conditioning on the input level with more diverse tasks (i.e., multi-lingual machine translation) and data modalities.
+A future research direction is to combine Bi-STET with a Spatial Transformer Network [29, 31, 39] or a Rectification Network [42].
+Bi-STET is able to handle oriented and perspective text in images; we believe that Bi-STET could benefit from an extra image processing component to be able to better handle oriented or perspective text.
+From a multi-task learning point of view, it would be interesting to explore task conditioning on the input level with more diverse tasks.
+In addition, an extension to tasks with more complex and diverse data modalities would also be a possible future research direction.